-Molecular chaperones are ubiquitously expressed proteins with wide-ranging functions in the folding and cellular translocation of a variety of proteins (1,2).
+Molecular chaperones are ubiquitously expressed proteins with wide-ranging functions in the folding and cellular translocation of a variety of proteins.
 Whereas these house-keeping functions are well recognized and have been the subject of intense investigation, it is now becoming clearer that chaperones are also co-opted in pathogenic cells to carry out disease-specific specialized roles.
-It is now believed that in pathogenic systems, chaperones abet transformation and allow for the blossoming of the disease phenotype (3-5).
+It is now believed that in pathogenic systems, chaperones abet transformation and allow for the blossoming of the disease phenotype.

-Research in my laboratory is aimed at investigating and bringing answers to several questions:
+Research in my laboratory aims to investigate and bring answers to several questions:

-- What are the transformation specific roles taken on by chaperones?
+- What are the transformation-specific roles taken on by chaperones?
+How do they manifest?

 - Can we understand and differentiate the disease abetting roles of chaperones from their house keeping functions?